 Discipline to learn

 To uncover your gifts you must first absorb knowledge.
-So, discipline yourself to learn the seven skills of a good public speaker.
+So, once you discipline yourself to learn these 7 skills – to speak in public will become second nature.

 The only intent I have is to brew that storm of talent that’s waiting to emerge from within you.
 You need to make use of this energy by applying yourself rigorously.
 It’s a daily grind.
 There’s no other way.

 The seven skills of a good public speaker

 This blog is just an introduction to the seven skills of a good public speaker – i don’t intend to write extensively on each.
 That’s for a subsequent post.
 But, this gives you a brief of what you’ll need to focus on.